j-h-perez/Zebra_Finch_Repro/README.md

 [![](https://img.shields.io/badge/License-CC%20BY-blue)](https://creativecommons.org/licenses/by/4.0/)

-> This repository contains the data and code for Perez et al. In Review including WORDS, WORDS, WORDS and WORDS.
+> This repository contains the data and code for Perez et al. In Review including bioinformatic scripts, R scripts, and composite qPCR and morphometric data files.

 <br>